|

 & Electronics School, Qld, Australia as well as by the SADARC

-parallel I continue writing articles in paper and electronic magazines like CQ
+parallel, when time permits or on request, I write articles for paper and electronic magazines like CQ

 magazine, Futura-Sciences,